What is Metallosis and How is it Related to Metal on Metal Hip Replacements?

 - Wright Medical Profemur

 If you have one of the hips implants listed, contact us immediately because are time limits to file a claim.
 We are NOT reviewing any metal on polyethylene or ceramic type hip implant cases other than the Stryker LFit V40.

 What are the Health Problems Caused by Metallosis?

-Often metallosis is only detected AFTER a patient has already begun to experience a severe health problem, such as vision loss or heart disease.
+Often, metallosis is only detected AFTER a patient has already started experiencing severe health problems, such as vision loss or heart disease.
 In these cases, patients go to their doctors to resolve a problem that is seemingly unrelated to their hip implant only to discover that metallosis from their hip implant is the underlying cause.

 Your Metal on Metal Hip May be the Cause of these Complications: